*For additional services/equipment offered by KCA, visit the home page.

 Two (2) interchangeable bottom sections of the furnace allow for semi-continuous operation.
 The semi-continuous batch system is easily operated by one person through a sophisticated PLC interface.

 The process begins as carbon fines are loaded into the feed hopper.
 An automated conveyor then transfers the fines material to the top of the furnace.
-The carbon is continuously and evenly distributed over a think bed of silica sand by a rotating distributor head.
+The carbon is continuously and evenly distributed over a thick bed of silica sand by a rotating distributor head.
 A burner is used to preheat the furnace.
 Hot air is pulled down through the carbon which combusts to provide operational heat.
 Excess water is evaporated, and the carbon begins to ash.

 Carbon is continuously burned in the furnace at a temperature of 700 degrees celsius, until the level of accumulated ash alerts the operator to exchange bottom sections for the next ashing cycle.
 The carbon ash is collected in a specialized high temperature vacuum, and easily removed for gold and silver recovery.